binlidaily/binlidaily.github.io/_posts/coding/leetcode/dfs/2019-07-13-(98)-validate-binary-search-tree.md

 ---
 layout: post
 title: 98.
 Validate Binary Search Tree
-subtitle:
+subtitle: Medium
 author: Bin Li
-tags: [Coding, LeetCode]
+tags: [Coding, LeetCode, Medium, Tree]
 image:
 comments: true
 published: true
 ---

+## Description

 Given a binary tree, determine if it is a valid binary search tree (BST).

 Assume a BST is defined as follows:

-* The left subtree of a node contains only nodes with keys less than the node's key.
+- The left subtree of a node contains only nodes with keys **less than** the node's key.
-* The right subtree of a node contains only nodes with keys greater than the node's key.
+- The right subtree of a node contains only nodes with keys **greater than** the node's key.
-* Both the left and right subtrees must also be binary search trees.
+- Both the left and right subtrees must also be binary search trees.

-Example 1:
+**Example 1:**

 ```
     2
    / \